risk-first/website/Dependency-Risk.md

+---
+title: Dependency Risk
+description: Risks faced by depending on something else,  e.g. an event, process, person, piece of software or an organisation.
+---

 # Dependency Risk

 [Dependency Risk](Dependency-Risk) is the risk you take on whenever you have a dependency on something (or someone) else.   <!-- tweet-end -->